 A valuable source of information regarding illegal narcotic activity we receive is from our local citizens.
 We generally receive these tips over the phone.
 Many people making these type of reports wish to remain anonymous, which we honor.
-Our citizens may report individuals they suspect of drug dealing or suspicious activity in their neighborhoods that they suspect is related to illegal drug activity.
+Our citizens may report individuals they suspect of drug dealing or suspicious activity in their neighborhoods that they suspect are related to illegal drug activity.
 We take that information and compare it to any information we may already have regarding the persons or place.
-If the information appears to have credence, we will go out and try to either corroborate the information or determine if it is unfounded or it can't be determined at the current time.
+If the information appears to have credence, we will go out and try to either corroborate the information, determine if it is unfounded, or, decide if it can't be determined at the current time.
 Regardless, the information is important to us.

 These tips sometimes lead to a compliance check on marijuana grows.
 Many citizens who are compliant with current State guidelines grow their marijuana crop at home.
 Unfortunately, not everyone is thrilled about this.
 A lot of these complaints come from families with kids.
 They object to the pungent odor of the marijuana wafting through their neighborhood.
 They also fear for the safety of their kids as well as the neighborhood.
 While marijuana is termed a victimless crime, we still see grow houses being robbed or ripped off.
 It is not the non-violent crime pro marijuana advocates want everyone to believe.
-Persons operating marijuana grows or storage locations often arm themselves with legal and illegal weapons and firearms with those dealers, they tell us they feel the climate and tolerance for marijuana use is such that, even if caught, the punishment will be quite minimal, if there is any punishment at all.
+Persons operating marijuana grows or storage locations often arm themselves with legal and illegal weapons and firearms

 The other side to this is it leads us to "for profit grows" that have little or nothing to do with providing medicine to patients under the Compassionate Use Act.
 The amount of money generated by today's marijuana trade is staggering.
 Yesterday's dealers of "white dope" have moved to "green dope" instead.
-In speaking
+In speaking with those dealers, they tell us they feel the climate and tolerance for marijuana use is such that, even if caught, the punishment will be quite minimal, if there is any punishment at all.